ysennoun/iot-platform-within-azure/README.md

 ## Objective

-The main objective of this project is to build an IoT plateform with Azure cloud.
+The main objective of this project is to build an IoT plateform with Azure cloud from a fun use case.
+It deals with a `connected bar`.

-In our case the IoT platform is a connected bar.
-Indeed, through a raspberry pi with an integrated camera you will be able to order a new drink by just putting your drink in front of the camera.
+Indeed, from a raspberry pi with an integrated camera you will be able to order a new drink by just putting your drink in front of the camera.

-A machine learning model is installed on the device which recognized the type of drink and requests a remote barter in the cloud to prepare the same drink.
+A machine learning model is installed on the device which recognizes the kind of drink and requests to a remote barter in the cloud to prepare the same drink.

 The following picture shows you how it works.